zakmorrison1993/HailStone-Sequence-Calculator/README.md

 This is a calculator for the hailstone sequence. written in Python. small but nice little script.

-The Hailstone sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divideds Even numbers by 2.
+The Hailstone sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.